 Bitwarden — Best Free Option

-Bitwarden is open-source, supports unlimited devices on the free tier, and has been independently security audited.
-It handles password generation, autofill, and secure sharing across all platforms.
-The premium tier adds TOTP authenticator support and emergency access for just $10/year.
+Open-source, unlimited devices on the free tier, independently audited.
+Handles password generation, autofill, and secure sharing across all platforms.
+Premium adds TOTP authenticator and emergency access for $10/year — one of the best deals in privacy software.
 Free; premium $10/year.

 1Password — Best User Experience

-Proton Pass — Best for the Privacy Ecosystem
+Proton Pass — Best for the Proton Ecosystem

-If you already use Proton Mail and Proton VPN, Proton Pass integrates seamlessly into the Swiss-based privacy ecosystem.
-It includes built-in email aliases (hide-my-email) and a TOTP authenticator.
-Free tier available; paid from ~$4/month (bundled with Proton Unlimited).
+Built-in email aliases (hide-my-email) and TOTP authenticator.
+If you already use Proton Mail and Proton VPN, everything logs in through one account.
+Free tier available; paid from ~$4/month (or bundled with Proton Unlimited).

 Best Private Email